snowmeltarcade/projectbirdracing/documentation/story/story.md

 ### Villages

 Shops, stalls for avions, applying for national races, setting up a home and managing your own garden happen in a village.

+#### Shops

+There are x types of shops.
+They all have a set, not random, layout...

 ### Time